 The Super Skills’ “Steps to Success” are published each week in the campus newsletter that goes home to each family every Friday.
 In this way, families are able to practice and reinforce the same skills teachers are working on during the week.
 Teachers use a developmental approach and may encourage students who move at a faster pace to serve as role models or peer mentors to the other students.

 Village Glen believes that a good education involves much more than just providing a strong academic program.
 Our students learn by doing, and at Village Glen students are given the opportunity to participate in various non-academic activities which support and enrich their classroom experiences.
-Some of these activities include fieldtrips, overnight trips, athletics, the arts, Student Council, interest clubs, and community service.
+Some of these activities include field trips, choir, athletics, the arts, Student Council, Odyssey, First Robotics Competition, College Fridays, Participation in a community art show and community service.
 These activities, combined with the academic program of Village Glen, provide our students with the tools to develop into well-rounded young people who are ready for life beyond Village Glen School.

 School dances are an important component of a student’s experience during his or her middle school and high school years.
 There are three regularly scheduled school dances during the school year – one in October/November, one in February and one in May.
-In addition to the three scheduled campus school dances, there is also a Junior/Senior Prom which is typically held off campus, and the recently introduced Winter Prom held on campus.
+In addition to the three scheduled campus school dances, there is also a Junior/Senior Prom which is typically held off campus, and a Winter Formal held on campus.
 The dances are held in the evening with a DJ who is familiar with our population, as well as knowledgeable about appropriate songs for a school function.
-These dances provide students with an opportunity to interact socially in an age-typical event but in an atmosphere which is safe and nurturing.
+These dances provide students with an opportunity to interact socially in an age-typical event and an atmosphere which is safe and nurturing.

 Environmental Education Trips